simov/markdown-viewer/firefox.md

 ## Method 2

-In case Firefox was installed as a snap _Method 1_ from above won't work.
+In case Firefox was installed as a snap _Method 1_ won't work.

 Create `/home/me/snap/firefox/common/mime.types` file with the following content (replace `me` with your user):